 Designed to develop leadership qualities in students desiring to better understand the principles of publicity, finance, organization procedures, group dynamics, and human relations.
 The course shall be offered on a credit basis only.
+(Nontransferable, AA/AS degree only)

-INDIVIOUAL STUDIES
+INDIVIDUAL STUDIES